Dániel Böde: Ferencváros

 In the summer of 2012 Dániel Böde was approached by the Hungarian giant club Ferencvárosi TC and he was offered a three-year contract.
 In his first season with his new club, he scored 17 goals in 30 matches, and was the second top goalscorer, after Adamo Coulibaly.

 On 2 April 2016, Böde became Hungarian League champion with Ferencváros after losing to Debreceni VSC 2–1 at the Nagyerdei Stadion in the 2015–16 Nemzeti Bajnokság I season.

 In the 2018-19 season, Ferencváros appointed manager, Serhii Rebrov.
 Böde and Rebrov had a very unsteady relationship throughout the year, as Rebrov saw many other strikers as the target man for the club.
 In an interview with M4 Sport, Böde admitted discomfort as he said, “The club wants to sign a new foreign striker every year, but at the end, I always play.”
 Ferencváros ended up becoming the Hungarian Champions that season.
 During an interview at the Ferencváros Celebration Parade, when he was asked about his future with the club, he said, “I really have not enjoyed coming to training after crying because of my lack of action.
 My heart is telling me to stay, but my brain is telling me to leave.”
 This quote saw many as Böde saying he is ready to leave the club in search of playing time.

 Paks

 In the summer of 2019, Ferencváros announced that their striker, Böde Daniel was leaving the club after 7 years at the club.
 M4 Sport reported that Böde had made the move to his former club, Paks, due to a lack of playing time at Ferencváros.

 In early September, 2022 Bode and Paksi FC mutually agreed to end his contract after the lack of playing time he received under the team's new manager Robert Waltner.

+On 15 May 2024, he won the 2024 Magyar Kupa Final with Paks by beating Ferencváros 2–0 at the Puskás Aréna.

+In April 2025, Böde played his 500th game in the Hungarian league, becoming the fifth player to reach that milestone.

+On 14 May 2025, he won the 2025 Magyar Kupa final with Paksi FC after beating Ferencvárosi TC 4–3 on penalty shoot-out.